-How to Apply a Spot Treatment Correctly, According to a DermatologistOctober 12, 2022
+How to Apply a Spot Treatment Correctly, According to a DermatologistJune 01, 2023

-Mastering what order to apply your skincare products in can be tricky.
-And even after you’ve solidified a routine of everyday products like cleanser, toner, serum and moisturizer, adding an acne spot treatment into the mix can cause confusion yet again.
-Should you apply the spot treatment as the last step in your routine or the first for maximum results?
+Mastering what order to apply your skincare products can be tricky.
+And even after you’ve solidified a routine of everyday products like cleanser, toner, serum and moisturizer, adding an acne spot treatment into the mix can cause confusion all over again.
+Should you apply the spot treatment as the last step in your routine or the first for the best results?
 Should you apply moisturizer on top of a spot treatment or around it?
-To answer all of these questions and more, we consulted with Dr. Hadley King, a board-certified dermatologist and Skincare.com expert.
+To answer all of these questions and more, we consulted with Dr. Hadley King, a board-certified dermatologist and Skincare.com consultant.

 When in Your Skincare Routine Should You Apply Spot Treatments?